pranavj7Z/Timer-Dialog/README.md

 # Timer-Dialog  [![](https://jitpack.io/v/pranavj7Z/Timer-Dialog.svg)](https://jitpack.io/#pranavj7Z/Timer-Dialog)
-Android Library that provides you a dialog box with an integrated timer along with a circular progress indicator.</br>
+Android Library that provides you a dialog box with an integrated countdown timer.</br>
-The circular progress bar indicates the countdown to dialog dismiss.
+A circular progress bar is used to indicate the countdown to dialog dismiss.

 ### Screenshots: